Chernoff Information as a Privacy Constraint for Adversarial Classification and Membership Advantage: Preliminaries and Background

-Next, we define Chernoff information, also called Chernoff divergence. \begin{definition}[Chernoff Information \cite{Chernoff}] Chernoff information between any two probability measures $P$ and $Q$ with the dominating measure $\mu$ and the prior probability $\alpha$ is defined as follows:
+Next, we define Chernoff information, also referred as Chernoff divergence, as follows. \begin{definition}{[Chernoff Information \cite{Chernoff}]} Chernoff information between any two probability measures $P$ and $Q$ with the dominating measure $\mu$ and parameter $\alpha$ is

-\end{definition} An important property of Chernoff information, which is not captured by Kullback-Leibler divergence, is symmetry, i.e. $C(P,Q)=C(Q,P)$.
+\end{definition} (\ref{eq:chernoff_def}) can equivalently be expressed in terms of the logarithm of the $\alpha$-skewed Bhattacharyya coefficient $C_{\alpha}(P,Q)$, yielding An important feature of Chernoff information-one that is not shared by the Kullback-Leibler divergence-is its symmetry, namely, $C(P,Q)=C(Q,P)$.

-The importance of the divergences defined above by (\ref{eq:KL}) and (\ref{eq:chernoff_def}) is proven by Stein's Lemma \cite{Chernoff, r14} in the settings of classical and Bayesian binary hypothesis testing.
-Accordingly, for two opposing hypothesis $H_0$ and $H_1$ that are set to choose between two probability distributions based on the observations, probabilities of false alarm $P_{fa}$ and mis-detection $P_{miss}$ are respectively defined by probabilities $P_{fa}=\Pr[\textrm{Choose}\; H_1|H_0\; \textrm{correct}]$ and $P_{miss}=\Pr[\textrm{Choose}\; H_0|H_1\; \textrm{correct}]$.
-In case of prior probabilities that are weights of the opposing hypothesis, the average error probability is the average of $P_{fa}$ and $P_{miss}$ and is equal to $P_e= \alpha P_{fa} + (1-\alpha) P_{miss}$ for $\alpha \in (0,1)$.
-The optimal classifier obeys the following asymptotics for an $M-$dimensional random vector of observations.
+The significance of the divergence measures defined in (\ref{eq:KL}) and (\ref{eq:chernoff_def}) is established by Stein's lemma \cite{Chernoff, r14} in the contexts of classical and Bayesian binary hypothesis testing, respectively.
+Consider two competing hypotheses, $H_0$ and $H_1$, corresponding to probability distributions that are to be distinguished based on observed data.
+The probability of false alarm and the probability of misdetection are defined as When a priori probabilities are assigned to the hypotheses, the overall (Bayesian) average error probability is given by for some $\pi \in (0,1)$.
+The optimal classifier obeys the following asymptotics for an $M-$dimensional random vector of observations; In addition to the relations between error exponents and divergence functions, Chernoff showed in \cite{Chernoff} that $C(P,Q)$ can be used to obtain Kullback-Leibler divergence as follows: Similarly, the tangent at $\alpha=1$ gives $-D(P||Q)$.
+In this paper, we re-derive Chernoff information as a privacy metric and demonstrate how it relates and compares to $\varepsilon\textrm{-}$DP and KL-DP.

-In this paper, we will combine a new definition of DP based on Chernoff information tailored for the problem of adversarial classification.